|Ship name||SOVEREIGN OF THE SEAS|

-In 1660 she was rebuilt and renamed Royal Sovereign.
-During the three Anglo-Dutch Wars, she saw action at the Battle of Ketish Knock in 1652, Orfordness (1666), Solebay (1672), Schoonveld (1673), and the battle of Texel (1673).
-Following another rebuild in 1685, in the War of the League of Augsburg, she was at the battle of Beachy Head (1690) and the battles of Barfleur and La Hogue (1692).
-In 1696 a misplaced candle set the ship on fire and she burned at Chatham.
+In 1660 she was rebuilt and got renamed Royal Sovereign.
+During the three Anglo-Dutch Wars she fought at the Battle of Ketish Knock in 1652, Orfordness (1666), Solebay (1672), Schoonveld (1673), and the battle of Texel (1673).
+In 1685 she was rebuilt a second time and got into action during the War of the League of Augsburg.
+She was at the battle of Beachy Head (1690) and the battles of Barfleur and La Hogue (1692).
+In 1696 her end came by accident.
+A misplaced candle set the ship on fire and she burned at Chatham.

 This model of the SOVEREIGN OF THE SEAS is a fine piece of work.